Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Susanna’s letters to Samuel Jr. are particularly significant, as they capture the progression of the haunting.
 In a letter dated January 1717, she described the Christmas Day 1716 incident, noting, “there was such a noise in the room over our heads, as if several people were walking, then running up and down stairs that we thought the children would be frightened.”

 She also documented the escalation of the disturbances, including the sounds of crashing glass, clanking chains, and heavy boots, as well as physical interactions like the pinching of the younger girls.
-These letters reveal the family’s initial skepticism, growing fear, and eventual acceptance of the phenomena as supernatural.
+These letters reveal the family’s initial skepticism, growing fear, and eventual acceptance of the phenomenon as supernatural.

 The daughters’ letters to John Wesley further enrich the documentation.
 Hetty, who nicknamed the ghost “Old Jeffrey,” wrote about specific incidents, such as the levitation of beds in the nursery and the sensation of being pinched by an invisible force.